xiong-zhitong/DOFA-CLIP/README.md

 ## Acknowledgments

 - Built on top of [OpenCLIP](https://github.com/mlfoundations/open_clip)
-- Inspired by the original CLIP architecture
+- Inspired by the original SigLIP architecture
 - Thanks to the Earth observation community for valuable feedback